Udon892/Microprocesser-project-submission/README.md

 # Microprocesser-project-submission
-#This repository is for the submission of your Microprocessor assignments.#
+#This repository is for the submission of your Microprocessor projects.#

 This repository is for the submission of your project code and it's associated  documentation .
 >>Only group leaders are to submit the finalised project